mateo19182/beats19182/README.md

 - Users can create and assign multiple tags to files.
 - Tag-based filtering and search enable quick retrieval of relevant files.
 - Smart suggestions for frequently used tags improve organization.

+### Versioning
+- Automatic version tracking for file updates
+- Access to previous versions of files

 ### Pack Creation & Sharing
 - Users can group multiple files into "packs."